gpeterson406/Greenwood_Book/_book/09-caseStudies.md

 details about the source of the differences.
-We can re-fit the model with a unique mean for each combination of the two predictor variables, fitting a One-Way ANOVA model (here with six levels) and using Tukey's HSD to provide safe inferences for differences among pairs of the true means.
-There are six groups corresponding to all combinations of *Species* (*HS*, *PS*) and treatment levels (*Control*, *N12.5*, and *N50*) provided in the new variable ``SpTrt`` by the ``interaction`` function with new levels of
+We can re-fit the model with a unique mean for each combination of the two predictor variables, fitting a One-Way ANOVA model (here with six levels) and using Tukey's HSD to provide safe inferences for differences among pairs of the true means. \index{Tukey's HSD} There are six groups corresponding to all combinations of *Species* (*HS*, *PS*) and treatment levels (*Control*, *N12.5*, and *N50*) provided in the new variable ``SpTrt`` by the ``interaction`` function with new levels of